 Planning is the key

-Planning ahead is always a good attribute to possess.
-So, it’s never too early to start thinking about how you’ll do all the work in each of your classes.
+Planning is always a good attribute to possess.
+So, it's never too early to start thinking about how you'll do all the work in each of your classes.
 The first day of your class is the right time to start planning your schedules.

-Whether it’s a pin-board planner, a timetable or a calendar on your phone, it’s always fun to use an organizing tool that works well for you and add your list of priorities to that planner.
+Whether it’s a pin-board planner, a timetable, or a calendar on your phone, it's always fun to use an organizing tool that works well for you and add your list of priorities to that planner.

-Try to jot down all the assignments—including weekly assignments, quizzes or short papers—in your mobile or print calendar.
+Try to jot down all the assignments—including weekly assignments, quizzes, or short papers—in your mobile or print calendar.

 Then develop a proper plan for both your run-of-the-mill weekly studying and for the research paper.
-There are also a range of time management apps that can help you through this process.
+There is also a range of time management apps that can help you through this process.
 By doing this can also help you plan the time frame for future course assignments.

 Read on in the LIBRARY!

-With the resources you own, it’ll be great to make the best use of them right?
+With the resources you own, it’ll be great to make the best use of them, right?
 One of the resources at your disposal is the library.
 It’s the best place to go to learn more and be on your toes.
 Any information, anything you want to learn or explore, the library has it all.
-You can complete your assignments, work on projects and basically, get your work done efficiently.
+You can complete your assignments, work on projects, and basically, get your work done efficiently.